sagrub/climate-memory/README.md

 ## Features
-The website layout reflects the user stories as well as the components which are common practices in web design.
+The website layout reflects the user stories as well as the components or functionality which are common practices in web design, including the responsivness (US5).
 In addition, the interactive elements were designed to provide the user with a feedback on the conductive activities.

 ### Common Features
 - **Header**